Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation

 Set subtraction operation is indicated with $\setminus$ in algorithm 1. $d_1$ is the thickness used to peel the ridge associated with an identified mode.
-For STFT we choose $d_1=\lfloor3std_{\hat{g}}N/Fs\rceil$, while for FSST or FSST2, due to the fact that the coefficients are more concentrated to the ridges, we use $d_1=\lfloor std_{\hat{g}}N/Fs)\rceil$, where $\lfloor x \rceil$ is the nearest integer to $x$.
+For STFT we choose $d_1=\lfloor3std_{\hat{g}}N/Fs\rceil$, while for FSST or FSST2, due to the fact that the TFR are more concentrated around ridges, we use $d_1=\lfloor std_{\hat{g}}N/Fs)\rceil$, where $\lfloor x \rceil$ is the nearest integer to $x$.

-\subsection{Filtering and reconstruction in time domain}
+\subsection{Filtering and Reconstruction in Time Domain}

-Hard Thresholding (HT) technique, when used for retrieving the mode $f_h$ of a MCS, considers in the reconstruction process only the coefficients of the TF representation in the vicinity of $\mathbf{\varphi_h}$, whose magnitude is above a certain threshold \cite{Pham2018} \cite{Laurent2020}.
+Hard Thresholding (HT) technique, when used for retrieving the component $f_h$ of a MCS, considers in the reconstruction process only the coefficients of the TF representation in the vicinity of $\mathbf{\varphi_h}$, whose magnitude is above a certain threshold \cite{Pham2018} \cite{Laurent2020}.
 The frequency bands around each ridge used for mode reconstruction $J_{1,h}[m]=[\eta_{1,h}^{-}[m],\eta_{1,h}^{+}[m]]$ are

 where

 $\gamma_f[k]$ is frequency dependent threshold, $d_{min}$ is the minimum band from which the threshold is checked and $d_{max}$ is the maximum value for the band to avoid overlap of close modes and to establish a limit in low noise signals.
 The reconstruction in time domain then results (with $g(0)=1$):